Skip to main content

 • Coverage: How many units of the selected measurement(s) one of this item can cover.

-• Static % waste - This is the waste percentage that you want applied to every time no matter what.
+• Static % — a fixed waste percentage applied every time.

-• Minimum: If calculated quantity is less than this minimum, then the minimum will be used instead.
+• Min (Minimum): If the calculated quantity is less than this value, the minimum will be used instead.

-• Test Calculation: Input values to verify the result of your formula and cost.
+• Test Calculation: Input values to verify the result of your formula and cost before saving.

-Tip: Set up your measurement attributes first (linked in this article), as they are used here.
+Tip: Set up your Measurement Report Fields first, as they are used in this section.

 • Rename the item.

-• Add a Quote Description and/or Order Description that will display on your documents.
+• Add a Quote Description and/or Order Description — these will appear on your quote and order documents respectively.

-ProLine Best Practice: Use the item name as part of the label to avoid confusion.
+ProLine Best Practice: Include the item name as part of the label.
 For example:

 • Landmark Pro - Color